jackdbd/giacomodebidda-content/articles/auditing-an-ecommerce-website.md

 The thing is, these redirects introduce a performance penalty which [sometimes can be rather significant](http://bitsup.blogspot.com/2016/05/cache-control-immutable.html).

-Images hosted at `resources.vino.com` will likely never change, so we can tell the browser to cache them for one year and to never revalidate them agains the server.
+Images hosted at `resources.vino.com` will likely never change, so we can tell the browser to cache them for one year and to never revalidate them against the server.
 We can achieve this by serving the images with this `Cache-Control` header.

 ```text
 Cache-Control: public, max-age=31536000, immutable